Home Backtesting and trading How To Become A Successful Quant Trader in 2024 (Can You Be...

 How do you become a quant?

-Hence, to become an individual quant, you don’t necessarily need any particular good math skills.
-If you have basic skills, you will come a long way, especially combined with curiosity, interest, and learning.
+You don’t necessarily need good math skills to become a quant.
+You will come a long way if you have basic skills, especially with curiosity, interest, and learning.
 You don’t need to be pretty advanced to succeed in the market.
 The geniuses behind Long-term Capital Management didn’t prevent them from going broke.
 What is most important is a basic knowledge of how the markets work, common sense, and a few years of experience:

 The Lucid Fallacy – street smart vs. Ph.D. smart:

 No matter how smart you are and how many degrees you have, you will not succeed without intuition and smartness in understanding how the markets work.
-In math and physics, you always have a correct answer but this is not how the markets work.
+You always have a correct answer in math and physics, but this is not how the markets work.
 We suspect the correlation between IQ and profits is somewhat low.

 Nassim Nicholas Taleb wrote the Lucid Fallacy in The Black Swan.
 The fallacy refers to quantitative models misused when they don’t apply (the misuse of probabilities to model real-life situations).

 Models often lead to overconfidence or not knowing that results are based on, for example, randomness.
-The more academic degrees you have, the more likely you are to suffer from this bias.
+The more academic degrees you have, the more likely you will suffer from this bias.

 The financial marketplace is increasingly complex.
 The demand for PhDs in maths and physics is high, but no advanced degree can teach you randomness, confirmation bias, stubbornness, or whatever cognitive bias you might have.
 It would help if you were “street smart” to succeed as a trader.
 And this is what the Lucid Fallacy is all about.